zachwaugh/ZWEmoji/README.md

 ## Data

 There is a sqlite database that stores all the emoji codes along with their unicode representation in data/emoji.db, and a script to export that to Objective-C in scripts/export.rb.
+Currently, exporting involves exporting to the clipboard and pasting into ZWEmoji.m to replace the dictionary.
+Should probably export to a separate data file that gets loaded at runtime, but this is simpler for now.

 ## To Do